ewvanwinkle/stablecoin-research/Part2_The_Investment_Landscape/04_The_Picks_and_Shovels_Play.md

 ### Interoperability and Cross-Chain Bridges

 Most people believe the future of blockchain is a "multi-chain" one, with different networks built for different jobs.
-This creates a huge need for **interoperability solutions** that let stablecoins and other digital assets move smoothly and securely from one blockchain to another.
+This is a huge need for **interoperability solutions** that let stablecoins and other digital assets move smoothly and securely from one blockchain to another.

 *   **Cross-chain bridges** are protocols that "lock" an asset on one chain and create an equivalent version on another.
 This lets money and data flow freely across the entire ecosystem [\[50\]], [\[52\]].
 Companies that are building secure and efficient bridging technology are solving a major infrastructure problem and are well-positioned to grow as the multi-chain world expands.